Beyond Community Notes: A Framework for Understanding and Building Crowdsourced Context Systems for Social Media: Methods

 \section{Methods}

 To better understand CCS and their design possibilities, we performed two distinct reviews.
-First, we performed a systematic literature review of existing research about CCS.
+First, we performed a systematic literature review of existing research on the first large-scale CCS implementation: Twitter's Community Notes.
 Second, we performed inductive thematic analysis and affinity diagramming on a set of CCS design features extracted from documents describing the real-world CCS implementations of several major social media platforms.